Showing posts with label Shri Ganesh. Show all posts

 Decoding the sacred symbolism of Lord Ganesha's form

 At first glance, the idol of Lord Ganesha, with his elephant head and joyful form, might appear charming or whimsical.
 But beneath this beloved appearance lies a profound ocean of spiritual wisdom.
 Every feature, every gesture, every symbol associated with Lord Ganesha is a teaching — a doorway into understanding life, the soul, and the divine path.
+In this post, we explore the deeper symbolism of Shri Ganesha's idol, revealing the timeless lessons it silently offers.

 Who Comes First?
 Unpacking the Sacred Order of Guru and Ganesha